DeltaManiac/deltamaniac.github.io/vault/dailybyte.d1.md

 ---
 id: 8G20ZdvZxsbNNsw2
-title: Day 1
+title: Reverse String
 desc: ''
-updated: 1628434931101
+updated: 1629045487923
 created: 1627950805305
 nav_order: 1
 ---

 # Problem

 This question is asked by Google.

 Given a string, reverse all of its characters and return the resulting string.

 Ex: Given the following strings...